Relativity

-It was thought that light propagated as a wave through the luminiferous aether.
+It was long thought that light propagated as a wave through the luminiferous aether.
 This would mean that light travels at different speeds in different directions due to Earth’s motion in space.
 In 1881 Albert Michelson tried to measure this difference, called the Aether Wind, with no success.
 In 1886 Michelson and Edward Morley repeated the experiment with higher accuracy, again with no success.
-It is perhaps the most important failed experiment!
+This was perhaps the most important failed experiment!

 Oliver Heaviside refined Maxwell’s equations into their modern form.
 He also calculated that the electric and magnetic fields of a moving electric charge would be deformed.
 This was a problem as the laws of physics have to be the same for every observer.